kornysietsma/yamb/README.md

 - don't try to do too much - other mongo guis want to be complete admin consoles; I just want to be able to browse and query

 ## TODO
+- create github project
 - add a "getting started" section for building from scratch (especially installing coffeescript!)
+- do we need multiple hosts?
+I don't think so, but might want to cache multiple hosts anyway
+- support caching of db info (with age indicators and a big clear 'reload' button) for speed
 - add more todo items!